cutaway-security/IACS_STAR_Methodology/README.md

 The authors of this methodology have tried hard to make this model simple to use, while keeping enough detail for accurate risk estimates to be made.
 Please reference the section below on customization for more information about tailoring the model for use in a specific organization.

 <details>
-<summary>Click the arrow For resources that help explain the challenges and obstacles for analyzing and rating risk in IACS/OT environments.</summary>
+<summary>Click the arrow for resources that help explain the challenges and obstacles for analyzing and rating risk in IACS/OT environments.</summary>

 - [The Blind Spot: How to Simply Calculate Cyber Attack Likelihood Using the Exploitability Assessment](https://www.cybersecureot.info/post/the-blind-spot-how-to-simply-calculate-cyber-attack-likelihood-using-the-exploitability-assessment)
 - [Maximizing Limited Resources in OT Security - Spiceworks](https://www.spiceworks.com/tech/devops/guest-article/maximizing-limited-resources-in-ot-security/amp/)